 Oppenheim illustrates an isolated chain in the same photographic manner but does not include the slip stitch.
 She uses schematic drawings for other looped structures, including two taken from non-European objects but labeled with the Swedish term vantsöm (“mitten stitch”; then a common designation for nalbinding) as “Peruvian vantsöm” (Peruanisches Vantsöm) and “South Sea vantsöm” (Südsee-Vantsom).

 A successor work, Grundlagen zur Systematik der gesamten textilen Techniken (Basic Systematics of all Textile Techniques), written together with Alfred Bühler in 1948, extends the use of schematic drawings to crochet.
 It also adds material about vantsöm and disambiguates the photographed double crochet structure by replacing it with a schematic drawing of de Dillmon’t rose stitch, explicitly citing its source.

 An expanded edition of the Bühler-Oppenheim Systematik by Annemarie Seiler-Baldinger was published in 1973, reverting to the title of Oppenheim’s initial Systematik der textilen Techniken and with a preface written by Bühler.
 This retains the material on vantsöm, the schematic drawing of the double crochet, and adds similar drawings of other crochet stitches.
-These include what is presented as a slip stitch (Kettenmasche) worked through the front edge of the loop, although the text says that either edge can be used.
+These include what is presented as a slip stitch (Kettenmasche) worked through the back edge of the loop, although the text says that either edge can be used.